 Your existing air conditioning vents may be permitting too much outdoor air to come inside, especially if they are very old or have not been serviced lately.
 Get in touch with a local HVAC expert and ask him or her about installing different vents to help combat your outdoor pollution problem.
 One possibility is a trickle vent, which allows you to still get small amounts of natural air from the outside through very small openings that are not as large as a door or window.

 These are just some of the practical things you can do to stop outside air pollutants from entering your house.
-To learn more, contact a HVAC company in your area today.
+To learn more, Contact Us today.